mongodb-developer/golang-quickstart/change-streams/reacting-to-database-changes-with-mongodb-change-streams-and-go.md

 ckstart] operationType:insert]
 ```

-With change streams, you'll have access to the full scope of the MongoDB aggregation pipeline and its operators.
-You can learn more about what's available in the [official documentation](https://docs.mongodb.com/manual/core/aggregation-pipeline/).
+With change streams, you'll have access to the MongoDB aggregation pipeline and its operators.
+You can learn more about what's available in the [official documentation](http://docs.mongodb.com/manual/changeStreams/#modify-change-stream-output).

 ## Conclusion